Nets say they have enough players, set to play on Christmas - WHIZ News

 Coach Steve Nash said Thursday that James Harden has cleared the NBA’s health and safety protocols, but he said the Nets don’t expect any of their players still in the protocols to come out in time for the game.
 That would include Durant, the NBA’s leading scorer.

-The Nets have had their last three scheduled games postponed when a coronavirus outbreak left them with a league-high 10 players in protocols.
+The Nets have had their last three scheduled games postponed — among the NBA’s nine postponements thus far — when a coronavirus outbreak left them with a league-high 10 players in protocols.
 Nash said Harden, Paul Millsap and Jevon Carter had also cleared protocols, though rookies Cam Thomas, Kessler Edwards and David Duke Jr. had since entered.

 Teams need a minimum of eight players to start a game.
 Nash said the Nets have more than enough to do that.